Abdullah Makapaar: Political career

 Abdullah Makapaar as a member of the MILF campaigned for a "yes" vote in the 2019 Bangsamoro autonomy plebiscite which proposed the creation of the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) which would replace the Autonomous Region in Muslim Mindanao (ARMM).
 Part of the plebiscite also called for the inclusion of select towns in Lanao del Norte, which Makapaar advocated for.
 While voters approved the creation of BARMM in the plebiscite, the joining of the towns in Lanao del Norte was unable to secure votes from the rest of the province to be able to join BARMM.

 Abdullah Makapaar was nominated by the MILF in February 2019 to be part of the Bangsamoro Transition Authority Parliament which serves as an interim legislature for the then-newly formed BARMM.
 In January 2020, he publicly said that he wants to abandon conflict and has urged to push for peace moving forward.

+Makapaar ran as the 22nd nominee of the United Bangsamoro Justice Party in the 2026 Bangsamoro Parliament election but lost after the party won only 15 seats.